alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 - Spearman instead of Pearson correlations
 - bootstrapped mean differences instead of a two-sample *t*-test
 - robust instead of linear regression (e.g., via the `lmrob()` function of the `robust base` package)
-- robust instead of standard Maximum Likelihood estimation in case if structural equation modeling or path analysis
+- robust instead of standard Maximum Likelihood estimation in case of structural equation modeling or path analysis

 Generally speaking, bootstrapping is an option for almost all statistical tests, so you might want to go for it instead of having to install yet another R package for solely one purpose.
 My advice would be to *always use robust statistics*.